holimm/MillierBE/README.md

 # Millier Store Back-end 🎶

 ## ❓ What's this app about
-Millier Store is a back-end for Millier Store.
+Millier Store BE is a back-end for Millier Store.
 Currently hosting on Vietnix using the "Hosting Cheap 2" pack and MongoDB for data storage.

 ## 🔧 Tools
 <li><a href="https://nodejs.org/en">NodeJS</a></li>